Posey's workspace

 He first appeared on tax records for Mount Vernon in 1771.
 Hercules chose Alice, one of Martha Washington's "Dower" enslaved people, as his wife, and they had three children: Richmond, Eve, and Delia.
 He, Alice, and the three children were listed in the February 1786 Mount Vernon Slave Census, which records him as one of two cooks in the Mansion House.
 Alice died in 1787.
 He was one of nine enslaved Africans brought to Philadelphia in 1790 by Washington to work in the presidential household.

 In the memoirs of Martha Washington's grandson, G.W.P.
-Custis, Posey was recalled as "a celebrated artiste ... as highly accomplished a proficient in the culinary art as could be found in the United States."
+Custis, Posey was recalled as "a celebrated artiste ... as highly accomplished and proficient in the culinary art as could be found in the United States."
 The cook was given the privilege of selling the extra food from the Philadelphia kitchen, which, by Custis's estimate, earned him nearly $200 a year, the annual salary of a hired cook.
 According to Custis, Hercules was free to walk about in the city.

 Washington allowed Poseys' son Richmond to work alongside his father in the Philadelphia kitchen for about a year before returning him to Virginia.
 In November 1796, Richmond was implicated in the theft of money at Mount Vernon.
 Washington had suspicions that the father and son were planning a joint escape.
 In 1780, Pennsylvania passed the Gradual Abolition Act, which freed all future children of the state's slaves.
 It also prohibited non-resident slaveholders living in Pennsylvania from holding enslaved people in the state for six months.